Custody of a Knife in a Public Place

 If you agree that you have committed the offence and the police are able to prove so, it is best to plead guilty.
 You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
 Our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts, or even a less serious charge.

-Custody of a knife in a public place carries a maximum penalty of two years imprisonment and/or a fine of $2,200.00.
+Custody of a knife in a public place carries a maximum penalty of four years imprisonment and/or a fine of $4,400.
 These penalties are typically reserved for the worst offenders.
-Our solicitors have a proven track record of having the offence dealt with by way of section 10, meaning no conviction will be recorded.

-Mr Correy represented a young man whom police had found with a knife in his car.
+Our lawyer represented a young man whom the police had found with a knife in his car.
 Mr Correy provided evidence to the police that the knife had been used for a fishing trip, and the police withdrew the charge.

 Get in touch